Webb Mountain Park: History

-Webb Mountain Park was a farm owned by the Mr. and Mrs. Alfred E. Wagner, purchased by the Town of Monroe in 1972.
+Webb Mountain Park was a farm owned by Mr. and Mrs. Alfred E. Wagner, purchased by the Town of Monroe in 1972.

 A 1979 study evaluated lands surrounding the park and in 2004, 170 acres of property adjacent were purchased by the town.
 In 2005, a study titled Webb Mountain Park Extension was carried out on the surrounding lands The adjacent property became Discovery Zone park.
 Several acres were also added to Webb Mountain Park as part of the deal.
 The 100-acre Aquarion watershed property is also adjacent to the parks.
 The park borders the Housatonic River and is adjacent to the Stevenson Dam and Lake Zoar, the fifth-largest lake in Connecticut.
 Trails in the park join with the Connecticut Forrest and Park Associations Paugussett Trail.

 Flora

-The trees found here include (to name a few) Eastern hemlock (Tsuga canadensis), Eastern black oak (Quercus velutina), Red Maple (Acer rubrum), Sugar Maple (Acer saccharum), Shagbark hickory (Carya ovata), Tree of Heaven (Ailanthus altissima), Flowering dogwood (Cornus florida) and Tulip tree (Liriodendron tulipifera).
-There are also herbs such as the Hepatica americana and Indian pipe (Monotropa uniflora).
+The trees found here include eastern hemlock (Tsuga canadensis), eastern black oak (Quercus velutina), red maple (Acer rubrum), sugar maple (Acer saccharum), shagbark hickory (Carya ovata), tree of heaven (Ailanthus altissima), flowering dogwood (Cornus florida) and tulip tree (Liriodendron tulipifera).
+There are also herbs such as Hepatica americana and Indian pipe (Monotropa uniflora).